BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 The ones of particular interest are:

 - `XCSourceEditorCommandClassName` - a name of the command class.
-Xcode has already created one for you.
+Xcode has already created a command class with exact same name once you created the source editor target.
 - `XCSourceEditorCommandIdentifier` - a command invocation identifier.
-Make sure to set it to something unique within your extension.
+Make sure you set it to something unique within your extension.
 - `XCSourceEditorCommandName` - a command name as it will be displayed in the second level of Xcode Editor menu.
 Let's change it into *Sort Selected Lines*.

 *Bundle display name* stands for your extension name in Editor menu.
 Let's change it into *'Lines Sorter'*.
 There is no need to make any other edits as long as we have only one command.